 From my experience, most battery damages happen at the corners.
 Simply wrap these PVC corners tightly to the battery with fiberglass tape, will provide effective and strong protection to physical damage.

-However these PVC corners are not light, you will add 10g to 15g of weight to your battery.
-I normally use two different sizes, 10mm and 15mm.
+However these PVC corners are not the lightest, you will add 10g to 15g of weight to your battery.
+I’ve tried two different sizes, 10mm and 15mm.
 10mm is lighter, but 15mm protects larger area.